bcornec/Lab-git/Docker/README.md

 Please refer to the instructions available at https://github.com/bcornec/Labs/blob/master/ENVIRONMENT.md

 Note that Docker is also providing the possibility to have a web based access to an on demand infrastructure for 4 hours.
 This is available at http://play-with-docker.com.
 Check that as a fallback you can use it and create up to 5 nodes with it.
-Beomce familiar to use this or your platform of choice for the rest of the Lab.
+Become familiar to use this or your platform of choice for the rest of the Lab.

 ## Proxy consideration